 Under the Natural Gas Act of 1938 ("NGA"), FERC has authority to regulate our natural gas facilities that provide natural gas transportation services in interstate commerce, including storage services.
 FERC's authority to regulate those services includes the rates charged for the services, terms and conditions of service, certification and construction of new facilities, the extension or abandonment of services and facilities, the maintenance of accounts and records, the acquisition and disposition of facilities, the initiation and discontinuation of services, relationships with affiliated entities, and various other matters.
 Natural gas companies may not charge rates that, upon review by FERC, are found to be unjust and unreasonable or unduly discriminatory.
 In addition, the FERC prohibits natural gas companies from unduly preferring or unreasonably discriminating against any person with respect to pipeline transportation rates or terms and conditions of service.
 The rates and terms and conditions for interstate services provided by Steuben are found in Steuben's FERC-approved tariff.
-The rates and terms and conditions for interstate services provided by Stagecoach are found in the FERC-approved tariff of Central New York Oil and Gas Company, LLC ("CNYOG"), our regulated subsidiary and owner of the Stagecoach facility.
+The rates and terms and conditions for interstate services provided by Steuben are found in Steuben's FERC-approved tariff.
+The rates and terms and conditions for interstate services provided by Steuben are found in Steuben's FERC-approved tariff. ("CNYOG"), our regulated subsidiary and owner of the Stagecoach facility.